 Kanaloa: The Hawaiian Ocean God

-& Maui’s Reefs
+and Maui’s Reefs

 Two snorkelers glide above a vibrant Maui coral reef in clear blue water, symbolizing respectful connection to Kanaloa, the Hawaiian god of the ocean.